Phi Lambda Sigma (PLS)

 Navigating Your Leadership Positions: Students reflect on their inner strengths, learn how to better manage their schedules, explore the importance of both little “Ls” and big “Ls”, review the current available student leadership positions offered at the school, and receive tips/advice on how to successfully obtain a leadership position.
 Objectives of the event include: Encouraging the exploration of individual talents, passions, and time management skills; Exploring leadership as a positional and abstract concept; Aligning individual strengths to available positions and roles at the UNC Eshelman School of Pharmacy; Considering next steps along students’ leadership pathway

-Leadership Development Co-Chair
+Leadership Development Co-Chairs

-Dr. Adam Persky
+Dr. Caroline Sasser and Dr. Adam Persky

 Like us on Facebook